 - where specific claims are accepted for negotiation, complete negotiations as quickly and with as much collaboration as possible in light of the overall policy objectives of reconciliation and discharging the federal government's outstanding lawful obligations to First Nations and within a timeframe of 3 years as set out in legislation

-The 2023 to 2024 CIRNAC Departmental Results Framework includes Specific Claims under the Program Inventory (Resolution and Partnerships) of the Crown-Indigenous Relations.
+The CIRNAC Departmental Results Framework includes Specific Claims under the Program Inventory (Resolution and Partnerships) of Crown-Indigenous Relations.

-This initiative aligns with the 2023 to 2024 departmental result 1, Past injustices are recognized and resolved.
+This initiative aligns with the departmental result: Past injustices are recognized and resolved.
 The planned results are measured by the following performance indicator:

-- Number of specific claims resolved by the department
+- Number of specific claims settled by the department

 It also aligns with the United Nations Declaration on the Rights of Indigenous Peoples preamble paragraph 6: